farouq-alt/PopTune/README.md

 > [!NOTE]
 > We are looking for maintainers!
-If you wish to become a maintainer (or even are just curious about it), please send an email to outertune@protonmail.com
+If you wish to become a maintainer (or even are just curious about it), please send an email to outertune@protonmail.com with relevant experience.

 > [!WARNING]
 > OuterTune is in a "stable beta" phase.
 While this app can certainly be used as your main music player, be aware there is a possibility of bugs, incomplete features, or any other unexpected behaviour.

 ## Features

-OuterTune is a supercharged fork of [InnerTune](https://github.com/z-huang/InnerTune), with advanced account synchronization, local media playback, multiple queues, and a new take on UI design.
+OuterTune is a supercharged fork of [InnerTune](https://github.com/z-huang/InnerTune).
+This app is both a local media player, and a YouTube Music client.

-- Play, search, and save all your songs, videos, albums, and playlists from YouTube Music
+- YouTube Music client features
-    - Song downloading for offline playback
+    - Song downloading (offline playback)
-    - Background playback & AD free
-- New integrated library screen design & Multiple queues
+    - Seamless playback: no ADs & background playback
-- Advanced account synchronization
+    - Account synchronization
-    - YouTube Music account login support
-    - Fully fledged syncing of songs, subscriptions, ~~playlists~~ and albums — both to and from your account
-    - Playlist sync from the app to the remote account is temporally unavailable
+        - Full playlist sync from the app to the remote account is temporally unavailable
-- Local audio file playback
+- Local audio file playback (ex.
+MP3, OGG, FLAC, etc.)
     - Play local and Youtube Music songs at the same time
-    - We don't use MediaStore's broken metadata extractor! (e.g tags delimited with `\\` now show up properly)
+    - Uses a custom tag extractor instead of MediaStore's broken metadata extractor! (e.g tags delimited with \\ now show up properly)
+- Sleek Material3 design
+- Multiple queues
-- Synchronized lyrics
+- Synchronized lyrics, and support for word by word/Karaoke lyrics formats (e.g LRC, TTML)
 - Audio normalization, tempo/pitch adjustment, and various other audio effects
 - Android Auto support
 - Support for Android 8 (Oreo) and higher

 > [!NOTE]
+> Android 8 (Oreo) and higher is supported.
+While the app may work on Android 7.x (Nougat), we do not officially support this version

+> [!NOTE]
-> Read our FAQ on our [wiki](https://github.com/OuterTune/OuterTune/wiki/Frequently-Asked-Questions-(FAQ))
+> Read our FAQ and guides on our [wiki](https://github.com/OuterTune/OuterTune/wiki/Frequently-Asked-Questions-(FAQ))

 ## Screenshots